 Being a Registered Provider of Social Housing will be an extension to the work the charity already does in providing accommodation and support for homeless people and people at risk of homelessness.
 This excellent service will continue to be delivered and will be unaffected by the development of an affordable housing arm to the organisation.

-Kepier Homes first venture is to extend DASH’s headquarters at Hudson House to create self-contained flats for affordable rent.
+Kepier Homes first venture was to extend DASH’s headquarters at Hudson House to create four self-contained flats for affordable rent.
 DASH has been based at Hudson House, formerly the Lord Gort pub, in Gilesgate, Durham City, since 2017.
-Part of the existing building will also be converted and work starts on site in November.
+Part of the existing building has been converted to flats.

-DASH have successfully applied to Durham County Council for Commuted Sums funding and have also secured Homes England funding to support the conversion of the first floor and part of the ground floor to provide 4no.
-1 bed. self-contained flats which will be let at affordable rent.
+DASH successfully applied to Durham County Council for Commuted Sums funding and also secured Homes England funding to support the conversion of the first floor and part of the ground floor to provide 4no.
+1 bed. self-contained flats which have been let at affordable rent.

-The accommodation that will be provided at Hudson House will be let in accordance with DASH’s allocation policy with a strong emphasis on local connection.
-Local people will be welcome to apply for the flats which will be available in spring 2021.
-DASH will be advertising properties in line with Durham County Council’s Key Options and the County Council will have some nomination rights.
+The accommodation that DASH provides at Hudson House is let in accordance with DASH’s allocation policy with a strong emphasis on local connection.
+Local people are welcome to apply for the flats which are now available to let.
+DASH advertise properties in line with Durham County Council’s Key Options and the County Council do have some nomination rights.

-“Our expansion into general needs affordable housing, and the launch of Kepier Homes, is a natural progression for us.
-We look forward to offering the flats at Hudson House early in the new year and other properties in the near future.
+“Our expansion into general needs affordable housing, and the launch of Kepier Homes, is a natural progression for us.”

 “We could not do any of this without our fantastic staff, trustees, volunteers and partners and we are very grateful for everyone’s ongoing support and dedication.”